alexcu2718/fdf/README.md

 The implemented subset performs well, surpassing fd in equivalent feature sets, though fd offers a broader range.
 The project focuses on exploring hardware-specific code optimisation rather than replicating fd's full functionality.
 Ultimately I wanted a really fast regex/glob tool for myself and learning how to program at a low level.

-*NO WINDOWS SUPPORT, THIS WILL BE DONE IN TIME*
+!@NO WINDOWS SUPPORT, THIS WILL BE DONE IN TIME*@!

 ## How to test